 Day 12 - Iskander Kul

 Drive through stunning scenery to Lake Iskander Kul in the Fann Mountains, where we have opportunities to hike around the lake shore.
 We have a full free day to explore the area and can visit nearby waterfalls and springs as well as small settlements.
-Overnight local home.
+Overnight tourist cottages.
 (BLD)